Hampus Sethfors @hampelsuken is originally a UX (User Experience) designer but has specialised in accessibility the last 5 years of his career.

 Feedback on last year suggested that more conversation space would be a good thing.
 We put our heads together and came up with (aka shamelessly stole) the idea to have an open conversation session.

-You propose the topics, you discuss what interests you, you feedback to the whole group - we may need to moderate the last bit and don’t worry if you had some interesting discussions but don’t like standing up in public; we will find a volunteer!
+We may need to moderate the last bit and don’t worry if you had some interesting discussions but don’t like standing up in public; we will find a volunteer!

 If we are inundated with topics (here’s hoping) we will put up a voting sheet on the day.

 Examples so far include: